mustaphy666/mustaphy666/README.md

 - 👋 Hi, I’m mustapha
-- 👀 I’m interested in ...python
+- 👀 I’m interested in ...Data science
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python libraries
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... mustaphy666@gmail.com